Italy vows migrant ship cannot dock as Paris-Rome clash escalates

-“We will not change (our position) on ships belonging to non-governmental organizations,” Interior Minister Matteo Salvini said in an interview with the Corriere della Sera newspaper.
+“We will not change (our position) on ships belonging to non-governmental organisations,” Interior Minister Matteo Salvini said in an interview with the Corriere della Sera newspaper.

-“Ships belonging to foreign organizations and flying foreign flags cannot dictate Italy’s immigration policy,” said Salvini, who is also head of the anti-immigrant League.
+“Ships belonging to foreign organisations and flying foreign flags cannot dictate Italy’s immigration policy,” said Salvini, who is also head of the anti-immigrant League.

 Since Sunday, when both Italy and Malta refused to let them dock, some 629 migrants, including 11 children and seven pregnant women, have been in the central Mediterranean aboard the Aquarius.